nusuntnight/TabDesignPlus/README.md

 » PlaceholderAPI (for placeholders)

-» ProtocolLib (For some reason, ProtocolLib 5.3.0 kept disabling itself for me, you can use the latest if you experience the same: ProtocolLib 5.4.0-SNAPSHOT-753)

-🛠️ Configuration

-» All features are configurable in config.yml

-» Example config included for easy setup

 🚀 Get Started

-» Place the plugin JAR in your server’s plugins folder.
+» 1.
+Place the plugin JAR in the plugins folder in your server.

-» Start your server to generate the config.
+» 2.
+Restart your server

-» Edit config.yml to your liking.
+» 3.
+Edit config.yml to your desire.

-» Use /tab reload to apply changes instantly.
+» 4.
+Use /tab reload to apply changes instantly.

 💡 Credits

 » Inspired by TAB by Neznamy

-» Developed by nusuntnight
+» Developed by nusuntnight & Cursor AI